typegoose/typegoose/github-page/_docs/types/returnModelType.md

   @prop()
   public name?: string;

-  public static findByName(this: ReturnModelType<Kitten>, name: string) { // this is an Instance Method
+  public static findByName(this: ReturnModelType<typeof Kitten>, name: string) { // this is an Instance Method
     return this.find({ name }).exec(); // thanks to "ReturnModelType" "this" has type infomation }
 }